sims4toolkit/images/README.md

 Major credit goes towards the creators of [S4PI](https://github.com/s4ptacle/Sims4Tools), specifically those who contributed to the [DstResource](https://github.com/s4ptacle/Sims4Tools/blob/develop/s4pi%20Wrappers/ImageResource/DSTResource.cs).
 Without this implementation, I wouldn't have been able to figure out shuffling/unshuffling for the DST compression algorithm.

+## ⚠️ Experimental ⚠️

+While all S4TK software is in pre-release, this package is especially experimental.
+I cannot guarantee that conversions between image formats is going to go smoothly.
+For best results, use PNG for both importing and exporting DDS images.
+JPG/BMP do not support transparency, and GIF/TIFF may appear discolored when exported.

 ## Installation

 Install the package as a dependency from npm with the following command: